HOME

 On the same subject: there are at least three people in Foxton who believe they have the authentic "Foxton's Pride".
 The 'Leicester Mercury' report mentioned six known trees.

 We have been investigating the Foxton apples on and off since 2008.
-After advertising locally, making telephone calls, talking to allotment holders and gardeners, and spending a lot of time walking around Foxton village and the surrounding countryside, we have only found three.
+After advertising locally, making telephone calls, talking to allotment holders and gardeners, and spending a lot of time walking around Foxton village and the surrounding countryside, three people came forward saying that they had a Foxton tree.

 We examined them last autumn, when they were in fruit, hoping to verify the identity and to ask the owners about taking cuttings.
-Imagine our disappointment when we found none of them were the same.
+Imagine our disappointment when we found that they were all different.

-At the time of writing, therefore (7 Mar 2010) there is still no positive identification of this apple or any of the trees.
-The three candidates for the name 'Foxton's Pride' have now been grafted but this in itself will not solve the problem.
+At the time of writing (Feb 2013) there is still no positive identification of this apple or any of the trees.
+We have now decided, in the light of a complete absence of documented information, that we cannot spend further time researching this variety.

 compiled by Nigel Deacon / Melanie Wilson, Diversity website